ableplayer/ableplayer/README.md

 -   **data-debug** - optional; if present will write messages to the developer console
 -   **autoplay** - optional; play media automatically when page loads.
 For accessibility reasons, this is *not* recommended unless user is sure to *expect* media to automatically start.
 For example, autoplay could reasonably be used in conjunction with data-start-time in a media search application.
+-   **loop** - optional; loops and plays the media file repeatedly.
+If used in conjunction with a playlist, loops the entire playlist rather than individual tracks.
 -   **preload** - optional; tells the browser how much media to download when the page loads.
 If the media is the central focus of the web page, use **preload="auto"**, which instructs the browser to